|

 Position Number: 50278285 |

-Description Activated On: 8/28/2025 7:22:10 AM |
+Description Activated On: 6/12/2026 3:58:37 PM |

 Position Purpose: Describe the primary purpose of this position and how it contributes to the organization’s objectives.
 Example: Provides clerical and office support within the Division to ensure its operations are conducted efficiently and effectively.
-This position in the Division of Cancer Prevention and Control supports the Division’s mission to reduce the burden of cancer for all Pennsylvanians by supporting cancer prevention activities addressing prevention including promotion of vaccines, screening, diagnosis and treatment, risk reduction, improving the quality of life of survivors and achieving health equity across the cancer continuum.
-This position supports the Pennsylvania Cancer Coalition (PCC) and other statewide cancer control partners' implementation efforts of in support of implementing the CDC NCCCP and HP 2030 goals and objectives and the goals and strategies identified in the Pennsylvania Cancer Control Plan (Cancer Plan). |
+This position, in the Division of Cancer Prevention and Control, Bureau of Health Promotion and Risk Reduction, supports the Pennsylvania Department of Health's mission to promote healthy behaviors, prevent disease, reduce health disparities, and improve health outcomes for all Pennsylvanians through the planning, administration, and implementation of evidence-based cancer prevention and control strategies.
+This position supports the Pennsylvania Cancer Coalition (PCC), and statewide cancer control partners in implementing the Centers for Disease Control and Prevention's National Comprehensive Cancer Control Program (NCCCP) priorities, Healthy People 2030 objectives, and the goals and strategies identified in the Pennsylvania Cancer Control Plan.
+This position serves as the Comprehensive Cancer Control Coordinator for the Pennsylvania Comprehensive Cancer Control Program. |

 |